-This granola will keep for at least a month in an airtight container at room temperature.
+Homemade granola will keep for at least a month in an airtight container at room temperature.

 Do you love oats as much as we do?
 Check out our other favorite base recipes made with oats, and as always, adjust to your taste!

 - 2 Tablespoons – ¼ cup brown sugar

-- ¼ cup canola oil
+- ¼ cup canola oil or nut butter

 - ¼ cup natural liquid sweetener

 - ½ teaspoon kosher salt